SorinoSSK/VFlowTech-Doc/content/apps/iot-manager/iot-manager/index.md

 You can find it in the appbar as shown below.

 {{< img-simple src="iot-manager-in-appbar.png" alt="IoT Manager icon in the appbar" class="border-0 rounded-circle" >}}

+Click on this icon to launch the IoT Manager app.
+The IoT Manager app will open, and default tab is the `Home` tab, as in the image below.

+{{< img-simple src="iot-manager-home.png" alt="IoT Manager home" class="border-0 rounded-circle" >}}